Information society service: History

 (iii) ‘at the individual request of the recipient of the service’, as a service provided through the transmission of data on individual request.

 Other EU Directives regulating ISS

 Directive 2006/123/EC of the European Parliament and of the Council of 12th December 2006 on services in the internal market.

 Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down a procedure for the provision of information in the field of technical regulations and of rules on Information Society services (OJ L 241, 17.9.2015, p.
 1).

 Digital Services Act (Act on digital services, focusing on users — consumers) in force from 17.2.2024.

 Regulation (EU) 2022/1925 Digital Markets Act (DMA) (Act on digital markets, focusing on the relationship between online markets and platforms and professionals — suppliers of goods and services).

+A clarification published by the Czech Ministry of Industry and Trade in September 2025 clearly states that platforms that set prices and assign drivers should be considered transport service providers, not information society intermediaries.
+In practice, when a platform is involved in organizing a trip and controls the vehicle and driver supply, it is legally classified as a transport operator and is required to comply with national licensing requirements.
+Since transport remains outside the scope of EU harmonized legislation, each Member State is free to establish its own regulatory and licensing requirements for such services.